ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.heatingcontrol/README.md

 * in both szenarious only one lowering is used (in previous version of adapter more then one degreases could be used)
 * in absolute degrease szenario only target values not equal 0°C are used.
 If you do not need any lowering for a certain room then keep decrease-values at 0°C

+### no heating period
+there are three options

+* fix Temperature per room
+if this option is selected, a new datapoint in object tree appears for every room.
+Here you can set a fix target temperature which is set when heating period is not active.
+* fix Temperature for all rooms with this option you can use one target temperature for every room when heating period is not active
+* nothing
+with this option nothing will be sent to thermostat if no heating period is active.
+Target temperature remain from last taget when heating period still was active.
+In that case and if you use actuators from the adapter then you have the possibilty to define how actuators should be set (off, on, or leave it as it is)

 ## others

 * HolidayPresent